emilpriver/go-hugo-portfolio/content/blog/ocaml/ocaml-introduction.md

 In this example, the compiler knows that `print_endline` requires a string type, which is inferred to `print_message`.
 This means that `print_message` needs a string and will not compile if provided with a different type.

-In another functional language such as Haskell, you need to define the type explicitly:
+In some languages you might need to define the types before you use them which could make your code look like the Haskell code below:

 ```haskell
 printMessage :: String -> IO ()